Diet Tips for Living With Your Condition

 Along with your treatment regimen, a healthy lifestyle also helps improve your body’s urinary protein levels.
-A well-planned diet can make up for lost protein and ensure adequate calorie intake.
+A well-planned diet can help manage your proteinuria in nephrotic syndrome and also make up for any lost protein while ensuring proper caloric intake.
 Maintaining a healthy diet can also help control hypertension, edema, and high cholesterol levels.

 Stick with a low-protein diet